How to calculate inventory turnover ratio

 Inventory turnover (also known as stock turnover) measures how well a business manages its inventory to meet demand.
 It can help improve decision-making regarding pricing, manufacturing, marketing and purchasing.

-Low inventory turnovers can indicate poor sales or excess inventory.
-Higher inventory turnovers can highlight strong sales and good inventory stocking policies.
-However, inventory turnover is likely to fluctuate depending on changes in demand, supply chain disruption and other market factors.
+Low inventory turns can indicate poor sales or excess inventory.
+Higher inventory turns can highlight strong sales and good inventory stocking policies.
+However, inventory turnover will likely fluctuate depending on changes in demand, supply chain disruption and other market factors.

 How do I calculate inventory turnover ratio?